 We laughed but didn’t think much about it.
 You see, when The Hubs and I go out for dinner, we try to avoid chains.
 It’s not a principle and we don’t have anything against chains or even the corporations that own them.
 Or at least, that’s not why we opt out.

 The reason is that chains seem to specialize in mediocrity.
 They’re very good at being not bad enough for you to complain but not good enough for you to rave.
-They cover up for the food quality and so-so service by having a large menu selection of large portions with large amounts of cheese slipping and sliding over the not-so-good-not-so-bad food.
+They cover up for the food quality and so-so service by having a large menu selection, large portions and lots of cheese slipping and sliding over the not-so-good-not-so-bad food.

 However, it seems that this does not apply to all chains.
 Specifically, Al was right: The Bonefish Grill really is awesome.